Chamba, Himachal Pradesh: Chamba miniature paintings

+Chamba is home to the oldest active family lineage of Pahari miniature painting, representing the mother center of Pahari art in the region.
+The ancestors of the artist-families from Gujarat, now settled at Chamba town, had come to these hills in the late sixteenth century; they first settled at Nurpur, from where a few migrated to Chamba after a short period around 1589, as documented by art historian V.C.
+Ohri.
+As referenced in Jag Mohan Balokhra's The Wonderland Himachal Pradesh, this living heritage is actively preserved today by master artist Parkash Chand of the Gujarati Manikanth family.

+Chamba is noted for its miniature Pahari paintings, The influence of the Basohli idiom and its vibrant stylistic elements remains prominently visible across different eras in the works of the Gujarati Manikanth family, particularly reflected in the distinctive artistic style of Laharu.
+Distinguished master artists of Chamba from this traditional family include Laharu active in 18th Century, who created the Bhagavata Purana series (1758), painted the murals at the Chamunda Devi temple in Devi Kothi, and carved the wooden toran at the Laxmi Narayan temple complex, as documented by art historians B.N.
+Goswamy and Eberhard Fischer.
+In the 19th century, this artistic legacy was carried forward by master artist Durga and his son Mangu (Manganu), who painted the famous frescoes at the Rang Mahal under Raja Charhat Singh (1808–1844) and Raja Sri Singh (1844–1870), along with Ganga Ram, another notable master artist from the same family lineage.

-Chamba is noted for its miniature Pahari paintings, where Basohli style of Pahari paintings took roots with Nikku, the artist of Basohli migrating from Guler to Chamba in the eighteenth century.
+where Basohli style of Pahari paintings took roots with Nikku, the artist of Basohli migrating from Guler to Chamba in the eighteenth century.
 Raja Udai Singh and Raja Jai Singh patronised this school of painting.
 During the reign of Raja Charhat Singh, folk art developed and had a lasting influence on local artists.
 The paintings of Chamba encompass both miniatures and murals and the Mughal influence is clearly discerned in these paintings.
 Distinguished artists of Chamba who have painted in this art form include Lehru, Durga and Miyan Jara Singh.
 The paintings were generally painted with Hindu religious themes, particularly the legends of Hindu religion such as Radha Krishna, Shiva-Parvati, Rama Darbar, Yashoda and Krishna, Gopis, love scenes, deer, birds and women, Daya Saptashati and Krishna - Sudama.
 Romantic ambiance of the monsoon season in Chamba has also been painted by the artists of Pahari miniature art, in various moods and styles in Basholi colours.
 They are displayed in the museums at Chamba and also at Shimla and Dharamsala.